 Assassin’s Creed Valhalla running at Medium graphics preset is where things get interesting.
 The overall FPS is higher compared to the High preset and sticks closer to 60 FPS been during one a lot of AI routines are activated.

 What’s odd is that the CPU usage doesn’t change at all as it sticks close to 70% on average and the GPU is still being utilized over 95%.
-This is a clear indication that Assassin’s Creed Valhalla is a GPU-bound game.
+This clearly indicates that Assassin’s Creed Valhalla is a GPU-bound game.
 Meaning, the better the GPU the better the FPS will be.

 Things don’t change much for the Low graphics preset except that the average FPS is higher than the medium.
 At low graphics, GTX 1060 manages to render the game much close or 60 FPS and even goes above that.

 As I mentioned above, system 2 is equipped with Intel Core i5-7600K 4 Core/4 Thread CPU, Gigabyte Geforce GTX 1070 Gaming G1 GPU, and 16GB of DDR4 RAM clocked at 3200 MHz.
-This system is to test the game’s performance on a low-end CPU combines with a relatively powerful GPU and I have to say the game didn’t disappoint.
+This system is to test the game’s performance on a low-end CPU combined with a relatively powerful GPU, and I have to say the game didn’t disappoint.

 Compared to Watch Dogs Legion, which didn’t even manage locked 30 FPS at low graphics running on GTX 1070 and Core i5-7600K, Assassin’s Creed Valhalla is a big step up.